Cymptom-Research/python_candidate_task/README.md

 You will receive a token in a separate mail for interacting with our testing AWS environment.
 You will probably need to use [boto3 describe_instances](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.describe_instances) method to pull the container data from our environment.
+The credentials you received might have limited access to ec2 and to AWS regions, try first pulling from “us-east-2” to make sure it works!

 ### What data to pull?
 EC2 instances have a lot of metadata related to them, your task is to pull all instances in our environment.